-Here at Allens Caravans, we are often asked by our guests if they can live in their static caravans on a permanent basis, instead of just part of the year.
-There are a variety of different reasons that people would be interested in doing this, from increased financial freedom to the beautiful natural surroundings; one thing remains the same though, it's quite unclear whether living in your mobile home is actually viable or not.
+Here at Allens Caravans, we are often asked by our guests if they can live in a static caravan on a permanent basis, instead of just part of the year.
+There is a variety of different reasons why people would be interested in doing this, from increased financial freedom through to the beautiful natural surroundings of our parks.
+One thing remains the same, though - it's quite unclear whether living in a static caravan all year round is actually viable or not.

-To help you out, we've put together this comprehensive guide, starting with the most important thing to consider when looking to live in your static caravan.
+To help you out, we've put together this comprehensive guide, starting with the most important thing to consider when looking to live in a caravan.

-Before investigating residential static home sites you can live in, you need to check one thing - where your caravan is situated.
-You can't live on all caravan sites; only residential caravan parks can host a permanent residency.
+Before investigating living in a static caravan in more detail, you need to check one thing - where your caravan is situated.
+The key point here is that you can't live on all caravan sites; only residential caravan parks can host a permanent residency.

 Residential parks are usually hosted on private property with the local council's permission and feature a type of static caravan known as a park home.
-Park homes are detached bungalow style dwellings, usually made from steel and wood, which have been built to a British Standard and are designed to be lived in full time.
+Park homes are detached bungalow-style dwellings, usually made from steel and wood, built to a British Standard and designed to be lived in full-time.
 The use of park homes as opposed to the average static caravan is one of the key differences between residential parks and other static home sites.

-So if you have a static caravan located on a residential park then you're ready for permanent residency, but if your static caravan is on another type of caravan site, you're likely to have more problems.
-Before you start investigating and thinking about moving though, there are some other guidelines to consider.
+So, if you have a static caravan located on a residential park then you're ready for permanent residency, but if your static caravan is on another type of caravan site, you're more likely to encounter problems if you want to live there.
+Before you start investigating and thinking about moving, though, there are some other guidelines to consider.

 Firstly, each residential static home site has different rules.
-Most people are drawn to park living because of the security, sense of community and quiet everyday living.
+Most people are drawn to living in a static caravan in the UK because of the security, sense of community, and peaceful everyday living this lifestyle can offer residents.
 To create this environment, park managers organise rules relating to parking, pets and age.
-In fact, universally, residential parks only accept applicants who are over 55.
+In fact, universally, residential parks only accept applicants who are over 55 years old.
 Regardless of your situation, always be sure to visit and check on park rules before settling and making a decision.

 After finding the right park for you, it's time to consider the cost of buying a park home.
 Just like buying other properties, park homes feature utility bills and council tax, though they tend to be much lower in price when compared to brick-and-mortar homes.
 The most notable difference in pricing is the addition of pitch fees.

-If you're unsure about any details of the purchasing process or want more information on the rights of a mobile homeowner, then you can check the government website here or get in touch with us to find out more.
+If you're unsure about any specific details surrounding the purchasing process, then you can check the government website here for more information on the right of a mobile homeowner and the law around living in a caravan in the UK.
+Alternatively, please don't hesitate to get in touch with us to find out more.